harness/developer-hub/docs/platform/7_Connectors/ref-source-repo-provider/bitbucket-connector-settings-reference.md

 | HTTP | `https://bitbucket.org/<username>` | `https://bitbucket.<your-org-hostname>/scm` |
 | SSH | `git@bitbucket.org:<username>` | `git@bitbucket.<your-org-hostname>` |

-Here is an example of the **Details** for a Bitbucket Cloud account URL in HTTP and SSH format:
+Here is an example of the **Details** settings for a Bitbucket Cloud account URL in HTTP and SSH formats:

 ![Bitbucket Account URL field with a Bitbucket Cloud account HTTPS URL](./static/bitbucket-account-http-cloud-url.png)

-Here is an example of the **Details** for a Bitbucket Data Center URL in HTTP and SSH format:
+Here is an example of the **Details** settings for a Bitbucket Data Center URL in HTTP and SSH formats:

 ![Bitbucket Account URL field with a Bitbucket Data Center HTTPS URL](./static/bitbucket-account-http-onprem-url.png)